simonpenel/rectree2svg/README.md

 rectree2svg is written in Rust.
 The code is managed using Cargo and published on crates.io.
-Once Cargo is alread just open a terminal and type:
+Once Cargo is installed just open a terminal and type:

     - cargo install rectree2svg